MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-event-hub.md

 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)

-Learn how to configure your Event Hub so that you can ingest events from Microsoft 365 Defender.
+Learn how to configure your Event Hub so that it can ingest events from Microsoft 365 Defender.

 Setup the required Resource Provider in the Event Hub subscription